Frequently asked questions

 Does CarbZen sync with Apple Health?

-Apple Health export is on the roadmap.
-Today, scan history lives on-device with photo, timestamp, and macros, and you can export to CSV for sharing with your care team.
+Yes, on iOS.
+CarbZen can write your carb counts to Apple Health, just turn it on in Settings (it never reads your Health data back).
+Your scan history also lives on-device with photo, timestamp, and macros, and you can export to CSV for your care team.

 Does CarbZen work without an internet connection?